andrew henderson menu

 South Korea has been gaining a greater presence on the world stage in recent years.

-South Korea is a country that is not just heating up; it’s probably the hottest country on the Asian continent right now.
+South Korea is a country that is not just heating up; it’s probably the hottest country on the Asian continent.

-Its music, its food, and its culture, in general, is something that has exploded onto the global stage in recent years.
-There’s little wonder that investors have been looking towards this eastern Asian country and seeking to find out whether they can get a slice of that economic success pie.
+Its music, food and culture in general, is something that has exploded onto the global stage in recent years.
+It’s no surprise that investors are increasingly seeking ways to get a slice of that economic success pie.

 Luckily, there is an opportunity for foreigners to get permanent residency in South Korea if they’re looking to invest in a local business.